MSX Video access method

 To increase the speed to an acceptable level the programmers then often limited the scrolling to 8-pixel steps, which looked primitive in comparison to the 1 or 2 pixel scrolling steps available to the ZX Spectrum or Commodore 64 machines (although the Commodore 64 also used 8-pixel steps it had a fine-scroll register which could compensate for this, the MSX-1 did not).

 The TMS9918A did have several features to make up for this shortfall, for example a programmable character set which allowed indirection, (to greatly increase scrolling because only the character table had to be moved, instead of the pixel data) and by having 32 hardware sprites.
-These sprites however were more limited than those in (for example) the Atari-8-bit systems.
+These sprites however were more limited than those in (for example) the Atari 8-bit computers.
 Because in their highest resolution they were only 16x16 pixels in a single-color (with transparency).
 A bigger drawback though was that in reality only scan line segments from a maximum of 4 sprites could simultaneously be displayed on any one picture scan line.
 Attempting to place a 5-th sprites scan line segment on the same scan line as the four others would result in flickering or missing scan line segments.
 Still, with care multiple multi-color sprites could be created this way, as many Japanese games prove.
 The ZX Spectrum did not have sprites, but when porting games it was often too much trouble to re-write the game structure to take advantage of the sprites.
 So most often they were simply ignored when porting games.

 There were tricks available to circumvent the scrolling and other speed related problems by using clever programming techniques and video chip capabilities that were not available in the ZX Spectrum, such as using an undocumented text mode that supported multiple colors.
 In addition, by using the built in re-programmable fonts, it was possible to combine high resolution graphics with faster scrolling while also being able to use sprites.
 This method was widely used by Japanese programmers writing native software, but rarely by British programmers who were porting Spectrum software.

 Most of the video problems described above, especially sprite limits and scrolling, were fixed with the newer MSX-2 video chips.
 However, by that time 16 bit systems like the Amiga and Atari ST had started to dominate the market.